 Representing the Government of the United Kingdom

 This is the Ms. Fontaine’s first term on the Board of Directors.

 Representing the Government of Switzerland

 Frederic Chenais is Policy Advisor at the Swiss Federal Department of Foreign Affairs where he is in charge of matters related to commodities and human rights, with a special focus on the UNGP, the VP and ICOCA.
 Previously, Frederic worked as Principal Advisor on communities relations for the Simandou project at Rio Tinto.
 He also headed the mission of the International Organization for Migrations in Guinea, in Turkmenistan and Tajikistan.
 He holds a Master’s Degree in Ethnology and in Management of International Organizations.

 This is Mr. Chenais’ 2nd consecutive term on the Board of Directors.

 Representing Government of the United States of America

 This is the US Government’s 2nd consecutive term on the Board of Directors.

-Jo Anthoine is Director Risk & Welfare for GardaWorld, the world’s largest privately owned security services company.
+Jo Anthoine is Senior Director Risk, Insurance and Welfare for GardaWorld, the world’s largest privately owned security services company.
 She is responsible for corporate risk management and the broad subject of welfare, including crisis response, mental health, family liaison and clinical governance.
 Jo has over 15 years’ experience working in the PSC industry and has used it to develop a bespoke approach to post incident welfare, based on research and best practice.
 Before joining GardaWorld, Jo spent nine years working for Aegis Defence Service and prior to that worked for the Office of the Deputy Prime Minister.
 She has a BA Hons degree in International Business with French, and has trained extensively in trauma focused post-incident support.
 As well as working for GardaWorld, Jo acts as a trustee for 3Pillars Project, a charity working with prisoners and young offenders.

 Ms. Anthoine was elected to serve a first 3-year term as a Board Director in October 2020.